dougray/spray-example/README.md

   - awaiting the result
   - sending service completed

 The service delivery logic is implemented by two actors TransceiveDeliveryActor and MifareDeliveryActor.
+There is also an alternative version of the mifare service, `mifare-pay`, which works just as the mifare service but has a price.

 Test server
 -----------